antiboredom/p5.vscode/README.md

 ### To create a new p5 project:

-1. Open the Command Palette (with `command-shift-p`) and then start typing and select `Create p5.js Project`.
+1. Open the Command Palette (with `command-shift-p` on Mac, or `ctrl-shift-p` on Windows) and then start typing and select `Create p5.js Project`.
 2. Select a new empty folder to put your project in.
-3. Click on `sketch.js`.
-4. (optional) click the "Go Live" button in the bottom status bar to open your sketch in a browser
+3. (optional) click the "Go Live" button in the bottom status bar to open your sketch in a browser
-5. Abolish cops.
+4. Abolish cops.

 ### To install p5 libraries: